wp-plugins/wp-app-studio/readme.txt

 WPAS as a SaaS application does not require the deployment of a complex processing infrastructure and algorithms to generate code at your computer.
 It eliminates or drastically reduces the upfront commitment of resources at your end.
 WPAS also allows us to meet more complex and advanced requirements without being limited to any client computer profile.

 Wp App Studio plugin is a development tool used to design and send app metadata to WPAS servers.
 After app (plugin) metadata is sent, WPAS Servers generate the code and send you a link to your plugin's zip file.
 No coding is necessary to design your own custom plugins.
 To be able to use this premium service, you must purchase API credits.

+= Create your own plugin using Wp App Studio =

 [youtube http://www.youtube.com/watch?v=od4UuGuA0FA]